blha303/blog/about.md

 permalink: /about/
 ---

 Hey there, I'm Steven Smith.
 Online I'm known as either blha303 or suudo.
-I love making random Python stuff to solve some small problem I have or fill in a gap in the automation of my life :P You can find most of that in my Github page, wherever that link is.
-(Or, hey, there's one here: [github.com/blha303](https://github.com/blha303))
+I love making random Python stuff to solve some small problem I have.
+You can find most of that in my Github page.

 ### Contact me